Royal College, Colombo: Location

 Situated in Cinnamon Gardens belonging to Kurunduwatta (also called Kurundu Watta), a residential suburb of Colombo, it occupies an area of 15.6 ha (with the sports complex) along the Rajakeeya Mawatha, bordered by Reid Avenue to the east; Kumarathunga Munidasa Mawatha (formally Thurstan Road) to the west and to the south its former premises, which now houses the Department of Mathematics of the University of Colombo.
 Adjacent to Royal College is Thurstan College (formerly the Government Senior School), which was established to accommodate the overflow of students from Royal Primary who could not gain admission to Royal College.

 Administration

 The college is funded by the Ministry of Education, which appoints its principal.
 The principal is the head of the administration of the college and is assisted by a Senior Deputy Principal.
 The school is divided into four sections: the primary school (the former Royal College Preparatory School), middle school, upper-middle school and the upper school, each coming under a deputy principal (the head of the primary school is known as the headmaster/headmistress).
 The college educates close to 9,000 students in both secondary and primary education.
 The administration of the college hostel is carried out by the warden under the supervision of the principal and is assisted by a sub-warden.

-Student Leadership

-The senior prefects of the school also hold comparatively an important role in the school.
-Since they have completed their final examinations, they are senior to any other student of the college.
-Hence their disciplinary powers extend to all students of Royal College.